The Pros and Cons of Hormone TherapyBack to forevHer main page

 - In most healthy women below age 60, HT will not increase your risk of heart disease, though studies also have shown that HT does not help women with heart disease and may make existing heart conditions worse.
 (Some research shows that ET may decrease risk of heart disease when taken early in the postmenopausal years; study is continuing.)

 - Talk with your health care professional about the appropriate form of hormone therapy for your symptoms.
-For instance, if your primary symptom is vaginal dryness, then a vaginal form of estrogen, such as a pill inserted into the vagina or a cream, might be best.
+For instance, if your primary symptom is vaginal dryness or painful sex, then a vaginal form of estrogen, such as a pill or capsule inserted into the vagina or a cream, might be best.

 - Hormone therapy can still be used to prevent osteoporosis for women at high risk of the condition (most forms of hormone therapy are approved for this purpose), but you and your health care professional should weigh the pros and cons of hormone treatment against other osteoporosis therapies.